HOME > PMF Organizing Committee > Daily life as a PMF Academy member

 Sophie Nickel

 PMF takes place primarily in Sapporo, the largest city on the island of Hokkaido, northern Japan.
-The natural resources are beautiful, the air is clean, and the mild summer climate make it one of the most popular places to be in summertime Japan.
+The natural resources are beautiful, the air is clean, and the mild summer climate makes it one of the most popular places to be in summertime Japan.

 *A normal daytime high is 26℃ (79°F) and a nighttime low is 18℃ (64°F).